dvruette/sd-webui-fabric/README.md

 Negative prompt: `lowres, bad anatomy, bad hands, cropped, worst quality`; Seed: `1531668169`

 #### Feedback Strength
 Feedback strength controls how much the model pays attention to the feedback.
-This example demonstrates the effect of using different feedback strengths:
+This example demonstrates the effect of varying it:

 | Feedback image | | | |
 | --- | --- | --- | --- |